 The Ashby Community Garden was founded in 2004 on a privately-owned empty lot in South Berkeley.
-Today there is a flourishing garden of Community fruit trees, chickens, a beehive, and about a dozen individual plots.
+Today there is a flourishing garden of Community fruit trees, chickens, a beehive, and about 22 individual plots.
 Click here to learn about our latest activities.

 We're here to grow our own food and cut out the middle man; we are independent of any city program and run on a volunteer basis only.
 Volunteer members maintain the garden, grow food year-round, and hold community events.
 Check our calendar section for new events.

 The Ashby Community Garden is open limited hours, depending on member's schedules.
 Stop by to see what's growing, or for information contact:

 You are also welcome to work in the garden during our open hours , Sundays, 1-3pm